Replay-Tag/Content-Warning-Launcher/README.md

 Launcher for Content Warning

 This product is not affiliated with Content Warning or Landfall Games and is not endorsed or otherwise sponsored by Landfall Games.
 Portions of the materials contained herein are property of Landfall Games. © Landfall Games.

+Only supports legitimate Steam copies of Content Warning; pirated versions are not supported.